wenjalan/14-patterns/README.md

 ### Example Problems
 ### (Intervals Intersection (medium))[https://leetcode.com/problems/interval-list-intersections/]
+You are given two lists of closed intervals, firstList and secondList, where firstList[i] = [starti, endi] and secondList[j] = [startj, endj].
+Each list of intervals is pairwise disjoint and in sorted order.

+Return the intersection of these two interval lists.

+A closed interval [a, b] (with a <= b) denotes the set of real numbers x with a <= x <= b.

+The intersection of two closed intervals is a set of real numbers that are either empty or represented as a closed interval.
+For example, the intersection of [1, 3] and [2, 4] is [2, 3].
 ```java
 public int[][] intervalIntersection(int[][] a, int[][] b) {
     // if either list is empty return empty